davidebriani/microkernel/README.md

 Licensed under the terms of the MIT Licence: see LICENSE file for details.

 This is not a true, functional kernel or OS.
-This is a toy to play with: It am trying to learn something interesting about kernels and how they work and I came up with this; you'll forgive me for being such a newbie...
+This is a toy to play with: I was trying to learn something interesting about kernels and how they work and I came up with this; you'll forgive me for being such a newbie...
 The... thing is currently designed for x86 cpu only, gets started by GRUB (or any other multiboot compliant bootloader), and works in Protected Mode.
 It's in a very early state of development and, of course, it is absolutely not useful.

 ## Dependencies (tools it is known to work with)

-    GNU gcc	4.6.3-1
+    GNU gcc	4.7.2-2
-    Nasm	2.09.10
+    Nasm	2.10.01
-    GNU ld	2.22
+    GNU ld	2.22.90
     GNU Make	3.81

     Optional:
-    Qemu	1.0
+    Qemu	1.2.0
     Bochs	2.4.6